mamamia5x/JamPlus-Compiler/readme.md

   - For example, the first line would be "startsay", then the next line would be what you want the program to say when started.

 ### Version History
+* V.0.0.3 - Various bug fixes and added favicon and title.

 * V.0.0.2 - Added lots of commands, added new site url.

 * V.0.0.1 - Very first version.

-#### Builds Version
-* 1.10.20.3 - Added github link, added new commands.

-* 1.10.20.2 - Added new site url, and fixed readme to reflect it.

-* 1.10.20.1 - Add command "newdata"

 ### Upcomming Updates
 #### In Progress